Kroger Runs 7,000 App Instances on Pivotal Cloud Foundry and Kubernetes

 - Managers can enjoy faster project provisioning, higher consistency, a consolidated platform, and auditable environments.

 “With our previous platform, I had a huge amount of human capital resource invested.
-Today, our associates can stand up an environment, go build an application, connect to the resources they need, and get it functional in hours.” —Elijah Savage, VP for Infrastructure Engineering and Operations, Kroger
+Today, our associates can stand up an environment, go build an application, connect to the resources they need, and get it functional in hours.” —Elijah Savage, Kroger

 Want details?
 Watch the videos!

 Ted Tollefson has been a software architect at Kroger for almost 10 years.
 He has done Java EE development for over 15 years and has been actively engaged in cloud development efforts.
 Prior to Kroger, Ted has served as a consultant, worked for Bertelsmann in Munich, and assisted BASF within their advanced technologies group.
 He’s a true geek at heart and grooves on the rapid provisioning capabilities of the cloud.